In a way, Amazon’s journey is similar to how an MVP’s should be.

 He had made a list of 20 items that he could sell, of which ‘books’ was an option.
 Why books?

 Bezos says, “I picked books because there were more items in the book category than in any other category.
 And so you could build universal selection.
 There were 3 million in 1994 when I was pulling this idea together — 3 million different books active in print at any given time.
 The largest physical bookstores only had about 150,000 different titles.
-And so I could see how you could make a bookstore online with universal selection.
+And so I could see how you could make a bookstore online with a universal selection.
 Every book ever printed, even the out-of-print ones was the original vision for the company.
 So that’s why books.”

 We know that product strategy plays a big role in the success of an MVP.
 Bezos’s product strategy was crystal clear and on point.